nathanRamaNoodles/Noodle-Synth/README.md

    3. Choose the "Basics" sketch.
    4. Attach a speaker with a 200 ohm resistor to pin 11, then attach the other end of the speaker to ground.
    5. Upload the code.
+   6. Type "s" in the Serial monitor(which is set to 9600 baud rate)
+      * You should get something positive in return ;)
+      * If you got something in return, it proves that my library doesn't use Delay.
-   6. The comments in the code should be helpful.
+   7. The comments in the code should be helpful.
 And try the other examples included with this library to learn to program without Delay.

 ![alt text](https://raw.githubusercontent.com/nathanRamaNoodles/MusicWithoutDelay-LIbrary/master/MusicWithoutDelay.png "Schematic")